Aatlantise/whatonearth/README.md

 # whatonearth

 The program aims to determine subject space and projection method of a map image or graphic.
 The project was first a part of 2016 Wolfram Summer School, then Wolfram Mentorships through summer of 2017, under supervision of Dr. Giorgia Fortuna.
+An overview at the end of the Mentorships program is [here](http://community.wolfram.com/groups/-/m/t/1157472).

 ## Getting Started